 In practice, 80 % of the EU budget is managed by national or regional governments.
-Through grants, loans and other forms of financing, the EU budget provides financial support to hundreds of thousands of beneficiaries such as students, scientists, NGOs, SMEs, towns, regions and many others.
+Through grants, loans and other forms of financing, the EU budget provides financial support to hundreds of thousands of beneficiaries such as students, scientists, NGOs, SMEs and towns and regions.

 The EU budget is largely financed by ‘own resources’ which are based on three kinds of sources:

-This system has been unanimously decided by EU Member States for a seven-year period, and ratified by all national parliaments.
-It is to provide a reliable and sufficient level of revenue for the EU budget, while at the same time taking into account the Member States’ ability to pay.
+This system has been unanimously decided on by the EU Member States for a 7-year period, and has been ratified by all the national parliaments.
+Its aim is to provide a reliable and sufficient level of revenue for the EU budget, while at the same time taking into account the Member States’ ability to pay.
 Each Member State thus contributes in line with its wealth.

-The other sources of revenue to the EU budget include taxes on EU staff salaries, fines on companies for breaching competition laws and bank interests, etc. There is no direct EU tax.
+The other sources of revenue for the EU budget include taxes on EU staff salaries, fines on companies for breaching competition laws and bank interest, etc. There is no direct EU tax.
 EU countries remain in control of their taxes.

 Some 94 % of EU money is spent on the various EU policies, and most of it goes back to Member States.
 In many cases the EU budget supports large and complex projects.
 One of them is the European Partnership Action against Cancer, where collective European effort helps to prevent the disease and find a cure for it.